theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/guidelines.md

 	---
 	```

-- Add the article in the index page of the `articles` folder.
+- Add the article in the index page of the `knowledge-base` folder.
 - Mark new articles in the index page using :material-alert-decagram:.
 Remove the status after a month.
 Example:

 	``` markdown